Unquestionably, steakhouses are, course by course, the priciest restaurants on Long Island. They’re also very, very popular.

 Bryant & Cooper

-Prime rib is served at Bryant & Cooper in Roslyn.
+A husky prime rib is one of the signature dishes at Bryant & Cooper in Roslyn.

 Insignia Prime Steak & Sushi